 In 1996, the Board of Directors adopted a deferred compensation plan, or the Plan.
-The Plan gives directors, certain officers and key employees the ability to defer all or a portion of their salaries and bonuses and invests such amounts in our common stock or makes other investments at the employee's discretion.
-Great Lakes also had a deferred compensation plan that allowed certain employees to defer all or a portion of their salaries and bonuses and invest such amounts in certain investments at the employee's discretion.
-In late December 2004, in connection with the recent changes to regulations governing deferred compensation plans, we adopted the Range Resources Corporation Deferred Compensation Plan, or the 2005 Deferred Compensation Plan.
-The 2005 Deferred Compensation Plan is intended to operate in a manner substantially similar to the old plans, subject to new requirements and changes mandated under Section 409A of the Internal Revenue Code.
+The Plan gives directors, officers and key employees the ability to defer all or a portion of their salaries and bonuses and invests such amounts in our common stock or makes other investments at the employee's discretion.
+Great Lakes also had a deferred compensation plan that allowed officers and key employees to defer all or a portion of their salaries and bonuses and invest such amounts in certain investments at the employee's discretion.
+In December 2004, in connection with changes to regulations governing deferred compensation plans, we adopted the Range Resources Corporation Deferred Compensation Plan, or the 2005 Deferred Compensation Plan is intended to operate in a manner substantially similar to the old plans, subject to new requirements and changes mandated under Section 409A of the Internal Revenue Code.
 The old plans were frozen and will not receive additional contributions.
-The assets of the plans are held in a rabbi trust, or the Rabbi Trust, and are available to satisfy the claims of our creditors in the event of bankruptcy or insolvency.
+The assets of the all of the plans are held in rabbi trusts, or the Rabbi Trusts, and are available to satisfy the claims of our creditors in the event of bankruptcy or insolvency.
 Our stock held in the Rabbi Trust is treated in a manner similar to treasury stock with an offsetting amount reflected as a deferred compensation liability and the carrying value of the deferred compensation liability is adjusted to fair value each reporting period by a charge or credit to general and administrative expense on our consolidated statement of operations.
-The assets of the Rabbi Trust, other than common stock, is invested in marketable securities and reported at market value in other assets on our consolidated balance sheet.
+The assets of the Rabbi Trust, other than common stock, are invested in marketable securities and reported at market value in other assets on our consolidated balance sheet.
 The deferred compensation liability on our balance sheet reflects the market value of the securities held in the Rabbi Trust.
-The cost of common stock held in the Rabbi Trust is shown as a reduction to stockholder's equity.
-Changes in the market value of the marketable securities are reflected i the common stock held in the Rabbi Trust is charged or credited to general and administrative expense each quarter.
-We recorded mark-to-market expense related to deferred compensation of \$4.1 million and \$4.4 million in the three months ended March 31, 2005 and 2004, respectively.
+The cost of common stock held in the Rabbi Trust is shown as a reduction to stockholders' equity.
+Changes in the market value of the marketable securities are reflected in OCI, while changes in the market value of the common stock held in the Rabbi Trust is charged or credited to general and administrative expense each quarter.
+We recorded mark-to-market expense related to deferred compensation of \$5.3 million and \$4.3 million in the three mo